 How British councils are benefitting from business rates

-Home News How British councils are benefitting from business rates
+Home Blogs and News How British councils are benefitting from business rates

 According to government reports published in February, business rates are set to boost local council funds by £23.5 billion over the next year.
 This is a record rise, and marks a £400 million increase on last year.
 Marcus Jones, the minister for local government, has stated that this has come about due to the nationwide increase in new businesses in the past twelve months.